aws-samples/step-functions-workflows-collection/sfn-datazone-update-metadata-cdk/typescript/README.md

 This workflow is an example on how to update Amazon Datazone [Metadata-forms](https://docs.aws.amazon.com/datazone/latest/userguide/create-metadata-form.html) for Amazon DataZone Assets programmatically.

 Amazon DataZone metadata forms are simple forms to augment additional business context to the asset metadata in the catalog.
-The values of metadata forms are usually updated manually by technical or non technical Data users.
+The values of metadata forms are usually updated manually by technical or non-technical Data users.

-In some cases it might be useful to update programmatically the metadata forms values, for example in response of events coming from external systems (for Example: after a data quality job run is completed).
+In some cases, it might be useful to update programmatically the metadata forms values, for example in response to events coming from external systems (for Example: after a data quality job run is completed).

 The step function lists the assets in DataZone(in a specific Domain/Project), looking for  assets that match an input tableArn (other matching rules can be added/modified modifying the step function).
 After finding the Assets, the step function calls the Amazon DataZone APIs to update the values of a metadata form.
 The updated values and the formId are passed as input in the step function execution.